Workshops

 associate_membership

-Conceived and organized by PaiR, ResArtis and Schloss Bröllin e.V
+Conceived and organized by PaiR, ResArtis and Schloss Bröllin e.V.

-Conceived by Josephine Heide, Katharina Husemann, Peter Legemann, Christine Schmalor
+Conceived by Josephine Heide, Katharina Husemann, Peter Legemann, Christine Schmalor.

-Riitta Tarvainen (Hovinkartano International Arts and Cultural centre, Finland), Judith Lavagna (curator, Leipzig, Germany), Adriana Garbagnati and Andrea Paciotto (La MaMa Umbria International/Offucina Eclectic Arts PG, Italy), Dock 11 Studios (Berlin, Germany), Alexander Schwan (FU Berlin, Germany).
+Participants: Riitta Tarvainen (Hovinkartano International Arts and Cultural centre, Finland), Judith Lavagna (curator, Germany), Adriana Garbagnati and Andrea Paciotto (La MaMa Umbria International/Offucina Eclectic Arts PG, Italy), Dock 11 Studios (Berlin, Germany), Alexander Schwan (FU Berlin, Germany).

-02.12.2011
+K-Salon, Berlin, 02.12.2011

-PAiR, part of the worldwide network Res Artis, was founded as a form of a working group in the aim of developping intercultural artistic productions and cooperations through « the general objective to strengthen existing and support the development of new residencies for performing artists ».
+PAiR, part of the worldwide network Res Artis, was founded as a form of a working group in the aim of developing intercultural artistic productions and cooperations through « the general objective to strengthen existing and support the development of new residencies for performing artists ».

 Residencies managers, curators and artists took part on a working day based on performing art practices in a residency context, its perspectives, ways of collaboration, production and fundings of the future.